tests-always-included/password-strength/doc/entropy-seems-wrong.md

 This includes passwords like "thimbles" and "stupider", but more on that weakness later.

 To compute the number of bits of entropy, one just tries to figure out how many possibilities there are (208 billion) and then figures out how big of a binary number it would take to represent it.
-To do that you use `log(26^8) / log(2)` becase normally the `log()` function provides results in base 10 and we require them in base 2.
+To do that you use `log(26^8) / log(2)` because normally the `log()` function provides results in base 10 and we require them in base 2.
 This is also known as `log2(26^8)`, and the result is about 37.6 bits of entropy.

 ### Character Set Sizes

 This math is possible because we know how many letters are in our alphabet.
 To include uppercase letters and lowercase letters the set grows to `26 + 26 = 52` options for each letter in the password.
-If we were dealing with an unknown language or if we didn't want to group the letters into sets of characters then we have a harder time.
+If we were dealing with an unknown language or if we didn't want to group the letters into sets of characters then we would have a harder time.

 There are a couple options that the password strength software has taken to combat this problem.
 The first is using a technique from Claude Shannon, where the letters in the password itself are used as the character set size.
 Using the password of "aaaabbbb" would indicate there's only 2 options per character and we'd have `2^8` possibilities.
 This works way better for longer passwords that have more varied characters.